kristeninho/Sectors/README.md

 # Sectors
 Backend: C#, .NET 6.0, ASP.NET Core <br />
+Testing: Xunit, Moq, EF Core InMemoryDatabase
 Database: MSSQL <br />
 Frontend: AngularTS 14.2.0 <br />

 # Setup
 ## SectorsBackend Setup
 - Open the SectorsBackend solution in Visual Studio and run the project. <br />
 - Database "ConnectionString" can be found in appsettings.json.
-By default it will create database to your local "mssqllocaldb". <br />
+By default it will create database to your local "mssqllocaldb" with name "SectorsDB". <br />

 ## SectorsFrontend Setup
 If you do not have node.js and Angular installed locally: <br />